stang149/3601-S16-lab5_json-data-processing/README.md

 - Additional oAuth strategies (none, just hit enter)
 - Use Socket.io = ``yes``

+## Using generators to add routes to your project
+Do not add routes (i.e. html and Javascript files) by hand.
+Use the documentation for the angular-fullstack generator to see how you can add a route to your project.

 ## Sample data
 You are provided with sample data that can be used to initialize your test database.
 Place this file into the/server/config/environment directory, and it will be used to seed your database.